Mackenzie Browning, Denver/Canadian

 Residency Dates: June 4 – July 26, 2018

-PROTOTYPE PEACE, an exhibition of new work with ArtLab Interns
+An exhibition of new work by Resident Artist Mackenzie Browning and ArtLab Interns

 PROTOTYPE PEACE takes the opposite direction of the proposed border wall designs near San Diego, California.
 These proposed barriers embody aggression, hatred and a sense of cultural superiority which plagues this country.
 Installation artist Mackenzie Browning and the ArtLab interns, explore and create “obstacles” which preach love, unity, and peacekeeping – not hate.